plot_relationship.py

 Raises:

-ValueError: If 'modelname' is not included in `figure_vars` and there
+ValueError: If 'models' is not included in `figure_vars` and there

 are multiple unique model names in the DataFrame.